Halima

-My husband passed away suddenly, and since then I have raised my three daughters and nine grandchildren on my own, with love and warmth.
+My husband passed away suddenly, and since then, I have raised my three daughters and nine grandchildren on my own, with love and with warmth.

 I never deprive them of anything.
-They love my food, they love coming to be together.
+They love my food and they love coming to be together.

 I vividly remember the difficult challenge of marrying off my daughters on my own — a challenge that was both emotional and financial.